-subject to TUPE requirements and the school's own dismissal procedures may Board, subject as noted below.
-The Trust Board will consider any representations made by the MD, the (Executive) not.
-Subject as noted below, the MD is to notify the Trust Board: of dismissal.
-The (Executive) Principal will provide such ongoing assistance the MD may require in considering such The (Executive) Principal is to notify the MD of any proposed consultation. currently override this section.)
-Principal and/or the Local Governing Body.
-In cases of urgency, where it is not possible for The Trust Board to be consulted, the MD will have authority to sanction the imposition of a disciplinary and/or capability measure. if the employee concerned is the (Executive) Principal, a member of the Senior Leadership Team of the school; and the MD considers the imposition of a disciplinary or capability measure is or may be the appropriate course of action. circumstances.
-The MD may attend and take part in the consultation if the MD considers this appropriate.
+subject to TUPE Board, subject as noted below. not. of dismissal. requirements The (Executive) Principal is to notify the and the school's , , MD of any proposed consultation. own dismissal The Trust Board will consider Subject as noted below, the MD The (Executive) Principal will provide procedures may any representations made by is to notify the Trust Board: such ongoing assistance the MD may currently the MD, the (Executive) Principal and/or the Local if the employee concerned require in considering such circumstances.
+The MD may attend and take part in the override this · · · · · · · · · · · · · · · · · · · is the (Executive) Principal, a circumstances. consultation if the MD considers this section.)
+In cases of urgency, where it is not possible for The Trust Board to be consulted, the MD will have authority to sanction the imposition of a disciplinary and/or capability measure. member of the Senior Leadership Team of the school; and the MD considers the imposition of a disciplinary or capability measure is or may be the appropriate course of action. appropriate.